Home / Blog / The real cost of running a persistent AI agent in 2026

 API error costs: agents that are misconfigured or hit edge cases can burn tokens unexpectedly.
 Set a monthly spend cap on your API key — every provider supports this — and check it weekly when you first run a new task configuration.

 Recovery time: if your self-hosted server goes down and you do not have infrastructure-as-code or a backup restore procedure, getting it back up from scratch takes 4-8 hours again.
-This is a one-time cost per incident, but it is real.
+One-time per incident, but real.

 Common questions